shmibs/dotfiles/README.md

-i was using awesome for a while, but dealing with all that lua got annoying. herbstluftwm has the really interesting concept of allowing manual tiling of frames and then providing automatic layouts for inside the frames. in theory, it's the best of both worlds, but gets kind of confusing, so i've just set the layout to always be max so frames basically just have multiple tabs for me that can by cycled through. it's really neat for saving screen space! (try splitting a screen with both an editor and a terminal on one side and all your documentation on the other)
+i was using awesome for a while, but dealing with all that lua got annoying. herbstluftwm has the really interesting concept of allowing manual tiling of frames and then providing automatic layouts for inside those frames. in theory, it's the best of both worlds, but it gets kind of confusing, so i've just set the layout to always be max. this way frames basically just have multiple tabs for me that can by cycled through. it's really neat for saving screen space! (try splitting a screen with both an editor and a terminal on one side and all your documentation on the other)

 ###urxvt
 yay for mouseless copy-pasta!